Last updated: May, 2022

 A linear scale of acceleration is what we use to describe our velocities in today's world.
 However, a cyclical model for time describes velocities as destinations.

 Zero Velocity is in the direction of our origin.
-Not the beginning of any journey we take here and there on a daily bases, but only one, the most fundamental journey of all, where it all began: Time and our origin hidden somewhere in the Universe.
-We burst out into this Universe at (c), at that point we began our journey toward (z), and on reaching (z) we return to our origin, (c).
+Not the beginning of any journey we take here and there on a daily bases, but only one, the most fundamental journey of all, where it all began: Time and our origin hidden somewhere in the universe.
+We burst out into this universe at (c), at that point we began our journey toward (z), and on reaching (z) we return to our origin, (c).
 Not by pointing towards it but, rather, by pointing in the opposite direction.

 This still leaves us with the nagging question we began with: Where is zero velocity?
 Can we as physical entities ever hope to reach (z) in our relative, off-circuit meanderings, or do we just have to wait for the cosmological cycle of time to carry us there?

 UC says, the particle would, as it came to rest, begin to shrink dramatically.
-Without dimesional activity it would be carried to collapse in an instant.
+Without dimensional activity it would be carried to collapse in an instant.
 It would register a massive increase in its rate of time.
 At (z) we can therefore assume that it would simply not exist.

 All dimensions exhausted, our particle would have returned to the moment before real existence: That 'singular dimensionless state', described in the last chapter.
-Now in contact with all things being without the constraints of distance, i.e. space, our particle might even have the potential to then burst out into the Universe, at any place or time!
+Now in contact with all things, being without the constraints of distance, i.e. space, our particle might even have the potential to then burst out into the universe, at any place or time!

 Could the Big Bang be a place and a time where matter is continually emerging?
 The Big Bang looks like a one-off; a cataclysmic, single explosion, from our linear perspective.
 Alternatively, from the point of view of cyclical time progression, it always exists -– a journey back to origin that is forever repeated.

-The CERN community has concluded that deceleration is the key to discovering exotic quantum matter believed to have existed at the very moment of the birth of our Universe -- The Big Bang.
+The CERN community has concluded that deceleration is the key to discovering exotic quantum matter believed to have existed at the very moment of the birth of our universe – The Big Bang.
 By accelerating protons to near light speed and creating head on collisions, the protons are decelerated to stop, instantly.
 A splash of tiny sub-atomic particles is observed, shooting off in all directions.
 Had the protons reached zero velocity by less catastrophic means, we would observe the same particles in a concentrated implosion.
-What scientists are witnessing is the activity associated with an end of physical existence which, coincidentally, is a re-birth thereafter -- or could it be the other way around?
+What scientists are witnessing is the activity associated with an end of physical existence which, coincidentally, is a re-birth thereafter – or could it be the other way around?